 Choosing a career these days is about more than just choosing a job that sounds like fun.
 Not only should it be a career that interests the individual, but also it should be one that is guaranteed to bring in a steady income that can easily support a family and help the individual achieve his long-term dreams.
-Looking ahead to 2020, there are a multitude of career options in up-and-coming fields throughout the health, technology and science sectors.
+Looking ahead, there are a multitude of career options in up-and-coming fields throughout the health, technology and science sectors.
 Because these areas are changing and growing by leaps and bounds, many companies are looking for well-educated and knowledgeable individuals to take on top roles and are offering amazing compensation.
 Other companies are offering plenty of pay and benefits for those who are willing to take on roles in management and become leaders in their professions.

 The great news for those interested in high-paying careers is that they do not have to turn to traditional on-campus college educations to earn their degrees.
 Instead, each of the following top ten bachelor degree programs are offered completely online, allowing students to merge their college classes with their everyday lives.
 This is perfect for individuals who already have families and who are searching for new careers as well as for those who prefer to hold down jobs while they complete their college educations.

 As the world enters the next decade, it is more important than ever that Individuals be well-prepared for what lies ahead.
 A bachelor’s degree lays a solid foundation for the rest of one’s life by providing a steady source of income, plenty of future opportunities, excellent job security and numerous options for personal growth.
 Plus, as proven by statistics published by the Bureau of Labor Statistics, those who have bachelor’s degrees typically earn over $30,000 more each year than do those with only high school diplomas.
 Here are just a few of the best bachelor online degrees to consider getting in 2020.

 1. Bachelors in Engineering Management